Nodes

 Inputs are normal Python objects.

-If an input value is mutable, run receives a reference to that object.
+If an input value is mutable, update receives a reference to that object.

 The video player's Logger intentionally uses this for its own persistent